tokenshift/obsidian-progress-clocks/README.md

 between seconds and milliseconds).
 The other buttons under the stopwatch can be used to pause/resume the stopwatch, reset it (to 0:00), or record a lap time (which will show up in a list under the stopwatch).

+## Inline Usage

+You can also use inline clocks and counters; use `` `clock 2 / 4` `` to get a 4-segment clock with 2 segments filled in, or `` `counter 42` `` to get a
+counter initially set to 42.

+While inline clocks and counters will render in "view" mode, interacting with them *won't* alter the markdown source.
+In edit mode with live preview enabled, the clocks and counters will render, and interacting with them will update the underlying markdown.